Home » Trailer & Caravan Safety » Loose Axle U-Bolts cause Highway Havoc

 FAQ: Can I cut my U-Bolt to size?

-It is often the case that buyers of U-bolts do not measure nor take a sample of a current U-Bolts to their trailer shop when purchasing new U-Bolts.
+Buyers of U-bolts often do not measure or take a sample of a current U-Bolt to their trailer shop when purchasing new U-Bolts.
 As such, some customers opt to cut their bolt to size manually.
 This procedure sounds straightforward; however, the nylon inside the nylock will melt when given enough heat.
 The melted plastic inside the nylock will cause the nut to unwind on the highway.

 The fix is to measure the U-bolt and cut it before installation.
 An ounce of care is worth a tonne of cure.